haifengliu/azrefresh/mooncake/virtual-machines-linux-create-upload-vhd.md

 ## <a id="prepimage"> </a>Step 1: Prepare the image to be uploaded ##

-Microsoft Azure supports a variety of Linux distributions (see [Endorsed Distributions](../linux-endorsed-distributions)).
+Windows Azure supports a variety of Linux distributions (see [Endorsed Distributions](../linux-endorsed-distributions)).
 The following articles will guide you through how to prepare the various Linux distributions that are supported on Azure:

 - **[CentOS-based Distributions](../virtual-machines-linux-create-upload-vhd-centos)**
 - **[Oracle Linux](../virtual-machines-linux-create-upload-vhd-oracle)**